Section 21 eviction

 Your landlord has to apply to court to end your tenancy if you stay.

-your deposit is not protected in a scheme
+your deposit is not protected with a scheme

-For most renters, late protection means more than 30 days after your most recent contract started.
+it was protected more than 30 days after your last contract started

 Check your tenancy deposit is protected.